matrix-io/matrix-documentation/docs/index.md

 * Post questions or comments on [community.matrix.one](http://community.matrix.one/)
 * Post package issues on github under [matrix-io](https://github.com/matrix-io)

+## Pre-Requisites
+1. To enjoy your new board you’ll need to set it up.
+First, you need to have Raspbian installed on your Raspberry Pi.
+If you don’t have it, you can [download](https://www.raspberrypi.org/downloads/raspbian/) it and [follow the instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+1. You'll also need to install [NodeJS](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) before you get started.
+1. Basic understanding of Terminal.

 ## Installation
 New parts of the MATRIX ecosystem are being developed and integrated every day.
 Here are a set of instructions which will get MATRIX OS running on your Creator.
 This will be streamlined in the future.

 ## Local Machine
 1. Install your Creator onto an Raspberry Pi, connect to network cable which goes to local network, NOT to your computer, as it needs to be discoverable.
 Wifi support coming soon.
-1. Discover your Pi's address with `arp -na | grep -i b8:27:eb`.
+1. Via terminal, discover your Pi's address with `arp -na | grep -i b8:27:eb`.
 In our case, our IP for this example is `192.168.0.15`, yours may be different.
 1. SSH into your Pi. `ssh pi@192.168.0.15`
 1. (Optional) Map ip to a host name in `/etc/hosts`.
 ```